oVirt/ovirt-site/source/feature/portmirroring.html.md

 Engine-level notes:

-*   need to figure out a way to security the process of adding a promiscuous mode NIC.
+*   Need to figure out a way to security the process of adding a promiscuous mode NIC.
 Today, the engine has the ability to set permissions on the VM level, but not for on the interface level.

-### User work-flows

-1. Upon creating/editing a VM NIC:
-    -   Choose the logical network of the NIC (same as today)
-    -   Choose whether this NIC should be in promiscuous mode

-2. Also, it is recommended that the VM containing the promiscuous NIC will be pinned to a single host (the host which we would like to monitor).
-One will probably want to define such a VM for each host in the cluster.

 ### UI mockups